Our Privacy Policy

 a.
 Profiling

-The AIM Institute uses your personal data to build profiles.
-We create profiles by analysing the information about your online surfing, searching and buying behaviour and your interactions with our brand communications by building segments (creating groups that have certain common characteristics) and by placing your personal data in one or more segments.
-These segments are used by the AIM Institute to personalise the website and our communications to you (such as showing relevant content to you when you visit our site or in a newsletter to you), and to display relevant offers and advertisements from the AIM Institute brand on the AIM Institute site, and via third-party websites.
+The AIM Institute uses your personal data collected through its public websites (including www.theaiminstitute.com and www.salesprep.com) to build profiles.
+We create profiles by analyzing the information about your online surfing, searching and buying behavior and your interactions with our brand communications by building segments (creating groups that have certain common characteristics) and by placing your personal data in one or more segments.
+These segments are used by the AIM Institute to personalize the website and our communications to you (such as showing relevant content to you when you visit our site or in a newsletter to you), and to display relevant offers and advertisements from the AIM Institute brand on the AIM Institute site, and via third-party websites.
 The segments can also be used for third-party campaigns on the AIM Institute site.
 The AIM Institute profiles your data where you have provided consent for us to do so; for example, accepting the setting of cookies on your browser online or signing up for email newsletters from one of our brands.

 You can withdraw your consent to prevent your personal data being used this way at any time by changing your browser settings, see section of our Cookie Policy or unsubscribing to the use of your email address if you have logged into one of our websites or signed up to any marketing newsletters.